beedawn/pythonOCR/readme.md

 Extract the contents of the downloaded zip file to a directory of your choice.

 Add the path to the directory containing the Poppler executable files (e.g., bin folder) to your system PATH.
 This allows your script to find the Poppler utilities.

-### Alternatively, you can unzip poppler to C:\Program Files\ and rename headless_popplerWin.py to headless.py

 Install Python Libraries:
 Open a command prompt or terminal and use pip to install the required Python libraries for your script.
 Run the following commands: